tiz314/tiz314/README.md

 ### Hi there 👋

-- 🌱 Currently IT student
+- 🌱 Currently CyberSec student
 - ⚡ My latest projects: [TuneMate](https://tunemate.tiz314.it) and [TuringMachine](https://github.com/tiz314/TuringMachine)!
 - 🚀 Space and Cybersecurity enthusiast
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/tiziano-radicchi/)